CSHL-comp-neuro-vision/website/_sources/2022/project_ideas.md.txt

 Notes:
 Kate Bonnen has offered to provide PyTorch-specific technical support in case somebody needs it.
 And I can provide project-specific know-how to anyone who needs help w. target-tracking related projects (see Kate’s email from last night).

+## Jennifer Groh

+"How does a brain create/read out a multiplexed code?
+Figure 7 of Caruso et al 2018 provides a back-of-the-envelope sketch of a circuit model of some possibilities for the de-multiplexing.
+Try implementing one of these, or come up with your own! "